haiksgithub/instagram/readme.md

 # Catppuccin for Instagram

 > **Warning**
-> This work on this project is still in progress.
+> The work on this project is still in progress.
 There may be some inconsistencies in the web-site.

 A soothing pastel theme for Instagram for Web.